Student Code of Conduct

 - ACM Code of Ethics and Professional Conduct

-The Code will be administered and maintained by Penn Engineering’s Research and Academic Services office, in consultation with the Undergraduate and Graduate Affairs Committees, and in close collaboration with the University’s Office of Student Conduct.
+The Code will be administered and maintained by Penn Engineering’s Office of Academic Services office, in consultation with the Undergraduate and Graduate Affairs Committees, and in close collaboration with the University’s Office of Student Conduct.
 If a student fails to adhere to the Code, the student may be referred to the University’s Office of Student Conduct for adjudication.

 The SEAS student is expected to represent themselves honestly in all oral or written statements.
 The student will not knowingly misrepresent any material fact to other students, faculty, staff, prospective employer, or anyone else while representing himself or herself as a member of the SEAS community, especially through, but not limited to: